intel-mpx/intel-mpx.github.io/pages/case-studies.md

 | L1 cache misses (%)    | 11     | 13   | 11   |
 | LLC cache misses (%)   | 6      | **_13_**  | 6    |
 |=====
-| (throughput is a bottleneck only for native and ASan)
+| (network is a bottleneck only for native and ASan)

 **Performance Summary**: AddressSanitizer performs on par with the native version.
 Both GCC-MPX and ICC-MPX achieved only 48−50% of maximum native throughput.
 In case of native and AddressSanitizer, performance of Memcached was limited by network.
 But it was not the case for MPX: Memcached exercised only 70% of the network bandwidth.